Should I refinance my mortgage?

 - Cancel mortgage insurance: You can use a refinance to get rid of mortgage insurance (either PMI or MIP) if you’ve built enough equity in the home

-- Reduce your loan term: You can pay off your home sooner by refinancing to a 20, 15-, or 10-year mortgage.
-Rates are usually lower, but your monthly payment might go up since you’re paying off the loan with fewer payments
+- Refinance to a shorter term: You can pay off your home sooner by refinancing from a 30-year mortgage to a 15-year loan, or a less common loan term like a 10 or 20-year mortgage.
+Rates are usually lower, but your monthly payment will increase since you’re paying off the loan with fewer payments

 - Get out of an ARM and lock low rates: Adjustable-rate mortgages usually start with low rates, but they can spike later.
-Refinancing into a fixed-rate loan can help you lock in a low rate for the rest of your term
+Refinancing into a fixed-rate mortgage can help you lock in a low rate for the rest of your loan term

 - Get cash out: As you pay down your mortgage, your home equity grows.
 A cash-out refinance lets you access some of that equity money to pay for renovations, kids’ college tuition, or other big-ticket items